Relocation Strategies: 7 Key Steps On How To Relocate Your Business

 Weekly meetings to discuss problems, (because there are!) should be held to monitor, and maintain the specific progress of each project and ensure things stay on or get back on track quickly.
 If your people need help, they should be comfortable asking for it.
 Help respond with a solution to their problem, not just an answer.

-Establish how priorities should be set for each product or service and what you're buying criteria consists of.
+Establish how priorities should be set for each product or service and what you're buying criteria consist of.
 Buying too much product or not enough of the right service will be extremely costly and disappointing for everyone.

 Step 6: Recommendation